wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Initialization events may be used to set up the initial memory image before simulatation starts.
 This is achieved by sending `GetX` type event objects to the memory controller, with the data member set to initialization data.
 The backing store will be updated when the `GetX` event is processed.

+### Memory Controller Operations

+Method `handleEvent()` handles incoming events from the cache hierarchy.
+This method first checks whether the event has a customized command, and if true, then it calls `handleCustomEvent()` to handle the event, and then exists.
+Otherwise, the controller converts the global address in the event, if any, to the local address of the main memory component.
+Events are actually handled in the following switch block.
+`Get` requests and `PutM` are handled by first adding them into the `outstandingEvents_` map, which maps event ID to the event object, and then calling converter object's `handleMemEvent()` to pass the event.
+For `FlushLine` and `FlushLineInv`, the method first generates a new event of type `PutM` on the same address with the same workload, and passes the event to `handleMemEvent()`.
+The original event is also processed in the same way, after the new event, with the command being changed to `FlushLine`, it it was `FlushLineInv`.